wackey/lockets/readme.txt

 An answer to that question.

 == Changelog ==
+= 0.19 =
+* post interface modified.
 = 0.18 =
-Default Template at hotel,HOTPEPPER SHOP.
+* Default Template at hotel,HOTPEPPER SHOP.
 = 0.15 =
 * typo bugfix.
 = 0.14 =